lkisabeth/lukeymac.github.io/_posts/2017-06-09-sinatra_-_star_citizen_hangars.markdown

 ---
 layout: post
 title:  "Sinatra - Star Citizen Hangars"
-date:   2017-06-09 00:02:36 +0000
+date:   2017-06-08 20:02:37 -0400
 ---

 Hey everyone!
 It has been a while since my last blog post and I've missed you! ;P .
 Today's post is about Sinatra and my new web app built on the framework.
-Although it pales in comparison to Rails, this was my first experience with a relatively large framwork in Ruby.
+Although it pales in comparison to Rails, this was my first experience with a relatively large framework in Ruby.
 Learning the conventions and DSL of Sinatra was fun and it makes me look forward to working more with Rails!

 [Click here](https://www.youtube.com/watch?v=akfSPMrGjTo&feature=youtu.be) to watch a walkthrough of my "Star Citizen Hangars" Sinatra App!